Big Ten comeback: Michigan topples LSU 86-78

 LSU’s Cameron Thomas went from lighting up Michigan to barely being able to get a shot off.
 He finished with 30 points but it took 23 shots, and he went 3 for 10 in the second half.

 One of the misses came on a rejection underneath by Dickenson, and moments later, Javonte Smart suffered the same fate.
-His 27 points kept LSU in range in the second half, but Wagner rejected him underneath at the end of that stretch.
+His 27 points kept LSU in range in the second half, but Wagner altered his shot underneath at the end of that stretch.

 The Tigers (19-10) finished shooting 39 percent from the floor, and didn’t have many answers on the other end.
 Michigan shot 53 percent and made 10 of 25 3-pointers.